BennisonDevadoss/BennisonDevadoss/README.md

 Backend Software Engineer
 -------------------------

-I'm a passionate software engineer with a keen interest in building scalable applications and exploring new technologies.
-I enjoy working on challenging projects and continuously learning to improve my skills.
+I’m a dedicated software engineer with over 3 years of experience 🧑‍💻 in building scalable, high-performance backend systems.
+I’m passionate about solving real-world problems 🛠️ and continuously exploring new technologies 🚀 to stay ahead in the ever-evolving tech landscape.

-I'm especially drawn to backend development and system design, with hands-on experience in UNIX/Linux, JavaScript, Node.js, SQL, and Python.
-I build robust APIs using FastAPI and deploy applications on platforms like Google Cloud.
+My core strengths include backend development and system architecture, with hands-on experience in UNIX/Linux 🐧, JavaScript, Node.js, SQL, and Python 🐍.
+I specialize in developing production-ready APIs using FastAPI/NestJS ⚙️ and deploying applications on Google Cloud Platform (GCP) ☁️ following best practices in scalability and reliability.

-I also love experimenting with modern AI tooling—LlamaIndex, LangChain, and LangGraph—to create intelligent, agentic workflows.
+I’m also deeply interested in modern AI tooling 🧠 and work with frameworks like LlamaIndex, LangChain, and LangGraph to build intelligent, agent-driven systems 🤖 that extend beyond traditional workflows.

-As a tech blogger, I enjoy breaking down complex concepts and sharing my learnings with the developer community.
-Let’s connect, collaborate, and build something impactful! 🚀
+In addition to my engineering work, I’m an active tech blogger ✍️, where I share insights, write about backend systems, AI tooling, and development workflows.
+I’m passionate about knowledge sharing and connecting with others in the tech community 🤝.

+Let’s connect, collaborate, and create a meaningful impact through technology! 💡

 * 🌍  I'm based in Tamil Nadu, India
 * 🖥️  See my portfolio at [bennison-portfolio.vercel.app](http://bennison-portfolio.vercel.app/)